 3. SWOT Analysis.
-Visit the website of an organization whose goods and services interest you-such as Columbia Sportswear, Major League Baseball, Travelocity, Apple, or Urban Outfitters.
+Visit the website of an organization whose goods and services interest you-such as Columbia Sportswear, the new SEC network, Expedia, or Urban Outfitters.
 Based on your research, create a SWOT analysis for your firm.
 Outline your own ideas for increasing the firm's strengths and reducing its weaknesses.

 Answer: Student answers will vary according to the product and industry they choose.
 In a SWOT analysis, the strengths of a firm are typically internal and are the core competencies of the firm, like efficient supply chain management, just-in-time inventory system, and so on.
 The weaknesses are internal like lack of efficient management.
 The opportunities are usually external like the changing customer preferences and the economic situation.
 The threats would normally include competitors.
+Point value: 1 BUSPROG: Reflective Thinking DISC: Strategy Learning Objective: 2-4 Topic: A-head: Successful Strategies: Tools and Techniques Bloom's: Application Difficulty: Moderate

-Case 2.1 Hotels Market New Comforts Just for Millennials-Questions for Critical Thinking
+Case 2.1 Hotels Target Millennials with New Amenities-Questions for Critical Thinking

-1. Hotel chains see Millennials as "critical" to their financial growth.
+1. Hotel chains see millennials as critical to their financial growth.
 What are some reasons why?

 Answer: Millennials have become the target market for hotel chains of late.
-Some of the reasons for this change in target could be that the Millennials wield a spending power of about \$200 billion a year.
+Some of the reasons for this change in target could be that the millennials wield a spending power of billions of dollars a year.
 The evolving trends of getaways and having new experiences have taken this generation by storm and being equipped with the ability to afford luxury, they cannot be overlooked.
 With records showing that a spending increase of 20 percent in one recent year, hotel chains have no choice but to shift their focus.
+Point value: 1 BUSPROG: Reflective Thinking DISC: Strategy Learning Objective: 2-5 Topic: A-head: Elements of a Marketing Strategy Bloom's: Application